dotnet/csharplang/proposals/caller-argument-expression.md

 }
 ```

 The source code in the above example would stay the same.
-However, if it were compiled into IL then decompiled, it would look like
+However, the code the compiler actually emits would correspond to

 ```cs
 T Single<T>(this T[] array)